giuseppe-messi/python-online-shop-ordering-system/README.md

 The following is a flow example of how to populate the store with categories and items and how a customer can add items to their order and then pay.

-At the end, detailed descriptions of each class used to create this project are detailed!
+At the end, descriptions of each class used to create this project are detailed!

 <br>